syspect-sec/greenbone-scap/README.md

 ## Docker Compose

-The tool is easiest to use via the provided [docker compose](https://docs.docker.com/compose/) [file](./docker/compose.yml).
+The tools are easiest to use via the provided [docker compose](https://docs.docker.com/compose/) [file](./docker/compose.yml).
 For a quick setup the following commands can be
 used: